debiki/gatsby-plugin-ed-comments/README.md

 ```

 And tell us that you're using this — so we get the chance to notify you about security updates
-and other stuff.
+and other things.
 Send us an email: hello at talkyard.io.

 ## Getting started

-To try out Talkyard, do this:
+To try out Talkyard, do this: (this is for Gatsby 1, might not work with Gatsby v2)

 ```javascript
 // In your gatsby-config.js